 As presented in the previous section, convolution kernels are cuboids, with a depth that fits the depth of the input.
-The filters are designed in order to find patterns that are interconnected depth-wise.
-However, sometimes we might want patterns to be
+The filters are thus designed to find patterns that are interconnected depth-wise.
+However, often, we might want patterns to be filtered independently through the input image depth, for a subsequent depth-wise combination.
+This is the idea introduced by depth-wise separable convolutions, first used in the context of a CNN by Chollet [32].